pointcloud-ai/DepthEyeSdk/README.md

 You can modify some of the hardware according to the information we provide to meet your needs.
+For example, you can reducing power consumption allows the device to use the standard USB interface for power supply without additional power supply.

 [Hardware modification Guide](https://github.com/pointcloud-ai/DepthEyeSdk/wiki/Hardware-modification-Guide).